ashwini-devops74/simple-node-python-app/README.md

 * [Docker-compose.yaml](nginx/docker-compose.yaml)

 ### Steps
-* Created an Nginx configuration file to reverse proxy my application to port 80.
+* Created an Nginx configuration file to reverse proxy my application to port 80 [nginx.conf](nginx/nginx.conf).

-* Built a Docker image by replacing the default Nginx config file with the newly created one.
+* Built a Docker image by replacing the default Nginx config file with the newly created one [Dockerfile](nginx/Dockerfile) .

-* Prepared a Docker Compose file to deploy both the application and Nginx in the same network (you can find it in the repository).
+* Prepared a Docker Compose file to deploy both the application and Nginx in the same network  [Docker-compose.yaml](nginx/docker-compose.yaml)

 * Applied the Docker Compose file using the command below:
   ```bash